 Beyond Perfect: Bodies, Barbie, and Boardrooms

 In business, we don’t talk much about bodies — except in terms of warm bodies or bodies of work.
 Yet many industries that business leaders have built and manage, ranging from beauty and fashion to social media, create standards of beauty and morality, and enable us to trade on those standards.
+How we present physically matters, particularly in how we feel about ourselves.

 The so-called beauty premium, the notion that employees with high physical attractiveness will earn more than those below-average, seems to be a winning strategy for success at work.
-Executives with a BMI under 25 tend to be viewed more favorably by peers and rate higher on task performance and interpersonal skills.
+Executives with a BMI under 25 tend to be viewed more favorably by peers and rated higher on task performance and interpersonal skills.

 This “worthiness” also translates into economic terms.
 “Myriad studies find that overweight or obese women are paid less,” reported an Economist piece on “The Economics of Thinness.”
 The wage premium for getting a master’s degree is around 18%, only 1.8 times the premium a woman could, in theory, earn by losing around 30kg.